IneffableKoD/cov19testmap/README.md

 ## Story

-COVID-19 test are hard to run.
+COVID-19 tests are hard to run.
 There is a lack of test-sets and a lack of organization.
 The flow of those that are supposed to get tested is hard to organize, congestion of people waiting to be tested can lead to unnecessary exposure/risk of infection.

 A map displaying the testing facilities helps to plan and organize the testing facilities.

 ## Design / Development

 The COVID-19 Testing Facilities Map uses Leaflet with OSM tiles.
-Everything is built on open-source, easily available and easy to manipulate software/code.
+Everything is built on open-source, readily available, and easy to manipulate software/code.

 ## Whats Next?